Preschool Classroom

 Once you have chosen your classroom schedule, I suggest creating a visual schedule for the students.
 A visual schedule is a picture-based outline of the day that shows the child what is coming next.
 Instead of relying only on spoken directions or memory, the child can see the sequence of events—such as arrival, centers, snack, outside play, and story time.
 This gives structure to the day in a very concrete way and helps turn time into something predictable and understandable.

 For many children, especially those on the autism spectrum or those who experience anxiety, a visual schedule can reduce stress, build flexibility, and increase independence.
 When the child knows what to expect, transitions become smoother and emotional regulation improves because there are fewer surprises.
+Children also learn to prepare during transitions for the next event (e.g. get their coats to go outside for recess without being prompted).
 It also supports communication, especially for the child who processes visuals more easily than verbal instructions.
 Over time, the child begins to follow the routine with less prompting, building confidence and ownership of the day.

 To create a visual schedule, start simple.
 Choose the key parts of the day and represent each one with a clear picture or icon.
 These can be photographs from your classroom, simple drawings, or printed images like from Canva.com.
 Place them in order on a strip, board, or wall space where the child can easily see them at eye level.
 As each activity is completed, the child can physically move or remove the picture, which helps reinforce understanding of “what is done” and “what is next.”